nickbrowndev/pheonix/phoenix-project.md

 ## Integral Security
 Security should be embedded within teams to share the expertise amongst the team.
 This enables integration of security into all of the daily work, and not after things are deployed.

+# Seeing the Benefits of these changes
+These are the changes noted in the book (but should not be taken as accurate).
+* Number of outages down by 2/3rds
+* Incident recovery time reduced by half
+* Working with a shared understanding of how to help the business win towards the whole company's goals
+* Systems and project work starts flowing faster
+* Reduction of dependencies on key resources
+* Knowledge is shared amongst the team, so that all members can contribute, which helps us fix things faster
+* Escalation of incidents is rehearsed, well practiced and performed in an orderly fashion.
+* Additional monitoring of infrastructure leads to pre-emptive notification of incidents
+* Reduction in the number of projects, due to determining which are unnecessary, and increasing the importance of improvement projects
+* Review of incidents leads to hardening of development and deployment processes, gaining confidence that issues will never re-occur.
+* Change management occurs more smoothly, and work flows more easily.
+* People know exactly what they need to be working on, and motivation improves
+* Reviewing work travelling backwards leads to better throughput of work
+* Less work on the table means things get completed more quickly
+* Removed outdated work from the ticketing system, leading to confidence that the work in the system is important and has opportunity to be completed.
+* Given a better idea of the flow of work, more work can be performed concurrently without jamming up the system and impacting existing commitments.

+This is the effect of the First Way:
+* curbing the handoffs of defects to downstream work centres
+* managing the flow of work
+* setting the tempo by our constraints
+* understanding what is important vs what is not

+## Team Practice
+Great teams perform best when they practice.
+> Practice creates habits, habits create mastery of any process or skill.
+This creates trust and transparency.
+The team did an outage drill bi-weekly.
+This would lead to much faster resolution time and better outcome for the company.